boisy/sigma_games_slot_machine/README.md

 # Sigma Games Slot Machine

-This is a repository of archaeological information on the Sigma Games Slot Machine which ran OS-9/6809.
+This is a repository of archaeological information on the Sigma Games Slot Machine.
+Two Hitachi 6809s are on the motherboard -- each one runs a separate copy of OS-9 Level 1 in ROM.

 There are six ROMs on this board:

 - 27C256 (32K) ROM labeled "POKER-01-00 SOUND L88-0399"
 - 27C512 (64K) ROM labeled "SP55132 C-1204"